geopython/diving-into-pygeoapi/workshop/docs/setup/index.md

 # Setup

 There are multiple options to follow the workshop.
-It is important to understand the limitations of each of the options:
+It is important to understand the limitations for each of the options:

-- Install locally either from sources or the binary package.
+- Install `pygeoapi` locally either from sources or the binary package.
 We do not recommend this option if you are running on windows and/or are not familiar with python.
 See the installation instructions at ...
 With a local installation you have full power to adjust the software to your needs, integrate with your favourite python IDE, etc.
-- Run pyeoapi on docker locally.
-You should have docker desktop installed on your local machine.
-You can tweak pygeoapi by mounting it's configuration files from your local system into the docker container.
+- Run `pygeoapi` with Docker locally.
+You should have Docker Desktop installed on your local machine.
+You can tweak pygeoapi by mounting a local configuration file and local data into the `pygeoapi` Docker Container.
-- Deploy a docker image of pygeoapi at a cloud provider.
-We have instruction for cloud provider xxx, but other cloud providers provide similar workflows.
+- Deploy a Docker image of `pygeoapi` at a cloud provider.
+We have instructions for cloud provider Hetzner, but other cloud providers provide similar workflows.

+We strongly recommend to use Docker (Compose), either locally, with a local VM (like VirtualBox) or on a remote (cloud) VM.
+The version of `pygeoapi` on OSGeo Live may not be the latest as needed for the workshop.

-## Deploy with a package manager
+## Install with Pip

+*justb4: NOT TRIED YET, may need to install deps(?), GDAL etc*.

 <div class="termy">